slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On maths, computers and AI

 <!--
-> *"Any sufficiently advanced technology is indistinguishable from magic." -- Arthur C. Clarke*
-> *"Man is the best computer we can put aboard a spacecraft ... and the only one that can be mass produced with unskilled labor." -- Wernher von Braun*
-> *"Never try to explain computers to a layman.
-It's easier to explain sex to a virgin." -- Robert Heinlein*
 - chatgpt is a blurry jpeg of the web. openai chatbot offers paraphrases, whereas google offers quotes. which do we prefer.
 - llms are essentially connection machines trained to find the linkages between concepts. ai is like an autocorrect system on steroids.
 - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design